Getting Comfortable Being Uncomfortable

 Trevor Connor 03:04

-he and I don’t know why I do because it’s just not part of a pot.
+And I don’t know why I do because it’s just not part of a potluck…

 Rob Pickels 03:10

-What what we I feel like I’m a potluck?
-What we have to plan for is how much time is allotted for making fun of each individual person on the potluck.
+Well what we – I feel like in a potluck what we have to plan for is how much time is allotted for making fun of each individual person on the potluck.
 Because I can see Trevor’s screen on his computer right now.
 You guys don’t want to know what’s on it.

 Rob Pickels 03:40

-I’m sure that I don’t but maybe we should record some of these insults as be rolled that we can then sprinkle into other episodes.
-Yeah, and why
+I’m sure that I don’t but maybe we should record some of these insults as B-roll that we can then sprinkle into other episodes.

 Rob Pickels 03:50